bitmark-inc/autonomy-docs/MVA.md

     * Bitmark shard uses emailed code
     * Wallet sweep and reseed not available yet (second device and create new account?)
     * reconstruction e.g. device failure, but nothing lost
     * recovery - security risk so reconstruct may be harmful.
-This gets bak two of the 3 keys so a wallet sweep would be required
+This gets back two of the 3 keys so a wallet sweep would be required
 * What are the endpoints?
     * iOS APP devices locked to some type of platform. subject to *recovery* dependent on the platform supplier
-    * Bitmark cluster initialion management, container provisioning etc.
+    * Bitmark cluster initialisation management, container provisioning etc.
     * User services
         * in app, in container, global bitmark provided services
         * connections to external entities (e.g., price feed)